kandeeworld/kandee.world_pages/index.md

----
-title: Kandee Studios
----

-Kandee Studios is a small studio located in Ho Chi Minh City

-Our apps will make the world better
+Our apps make the world better